voten-co/help/what-is-karma.md

-In very simple words, Karma is how much you contribute to the channels and your approval among users.
-You get higher Karma if you gain more up-votes and your Karma drops when you receive a down-vote from a user.
+XP on Voten stands for experience point \(just like in the video games\).
+It is how much you contribute to the channels and your approval among users.
+You gain XPs when a voter votes on your posts and comments.